 - What do you bring to the company?

 - What is the going rate for jobs in your sector?

 - Is it the right time to ask for a raise?
 (For example, your manager is less likely to say “Yes” if they are in the midst of a budgeting crisis.)

-If your company can’t increase your pay, perhaps you could negotiate for other benefits like training opportunities and more holiday.Financially savvy women don’t downplay their achievements.
+If your company can’t increase your pay, perhaps you could negotiate for other benefits like training opportunities, flexible working and more holiday.Financially savvy women don’t downplay their achievements.
 Click To Tweet